-30. It is inevitable, particularly in the early stages of remote hearings, that there will be technical issues.
-Parties must be sympathetic and flexible regarding any technical difficulties that may be experienced by another party to proceedings.

-31. Anybody attending the remote hearing should ensure they have good connection/signal to avoid a breakdown in connection during hearing.
-As noted above, the minimum recommended bandwidth for a successful remote video hearing is 1.5 MBPS in both directions.

-32. Where a witness attends the remote hearing the witness will be sworn or affirmed by the judge prior to commencement of their evidence.
+- 30. All parties must ensure that they are ready to linked in promptly at the listed time.
+It is inevitable, particularly in the early stages of remote hearings, that there will be technical issues.
+Parties must be sympathetic and flexible regarding any technical difficulties that may be experienced by another party to proceedings. - 31.
+Anybody attending the remote hearing should ensure they have good connection/signal to avoid a breakdown in connection during hearing.
+As noted above, the minimum recommended bandwidth for a successful remote video hearing is 1.5 MBPS in both directions. - 32.
+Where a witness attends the remote hearing the witness will be sworn or affirmed by the judge prior to commencement of their evidence.
 The witness is to be alone, in a secure room with the doors closed.
 The witness is to ensure that there will be no interruptions or distractions for the duration of their appearance at the remote hearing.
-The witness should have recently re-read all affidavits or statements made by him or her in the proceedings and have a copy of those documents with them.

-33. The clerk, court official or the judge(s) must complete the order that is made at the end of the remote hearing.
+The witness should have recently re-read all affidavits or statements made by him or her in the proceedings and have a copy of those documents with them. - 33.
+The clerk, court official or the judge(s) must complete the order that is made at the end of the remote hearing.
 The wording of the order should be discussed and agreed with the parties before the link is terminated.